adegans/SpaceCrate/Readme.txt

 The riches this implies of-course attracts workers from all over the galaxy (passenger jobs in most human systems) this in turn results in shipments of all sizes being produced ready for export (cargo jobs).
 Higher paying and more challenging jobs (bulk shipments/rush jobs) are unlocked as your combat rating goes up.
-With all jobs accessible once you reach level 10.
+With all common jobs accessible once you reach level 10.

+With doing jobs and to some extend killing pirates you gain reputation with SpaceCrate Inc.
+Once your reputation is sufficiently highCEO Arnan sends out a recruiter to give you a job with a salary through a basic story line.
+Completing the story line will unlock even larger and riskier jobs normally reserved for the inner circle of SpaceCrate.

-You will not find fighting jobs or other combat related activities in this plugin as that is not what this mod is for.
+Other than a few illicit jobs you will not find fighting jobs or other combat related activities in this plugin as that is not what this mod is for.
 Instead the mod relies on already available mechanics to create a (pirate) threat for your growing merchant fleet.
 The planet does have a sizable defense force that will attack you like a bunch of mad pirates should you contest the planet.

 You'll see CEO Arnan fly in and around Alpha Centauri in his ship 'StarGoose' encouraging you to visit his planet and make some money if you hail him.